 8. The Governing Document made easy

-Put simply, the Governing Document contains the rules governing the management and administration of YouWealth.
+The Governing Document contains the rules governing the management and administration of YouWealth.
 Both we (as Manager) and the Supervisor must meet (and continue to meet) our obligations under the Governing Document.

 The Governing Document details things like: